 A limited liability company is not as common in the area.
-It requires a minimum share capital between VES 2,107,300 and VES 210,730,000, and it needs at least one director and shareholder.
+It requires a minimum share capital between approximately USD 4 and USD 400 and it needs at least one director and shareholder.
 Public limited companies still require a director and shareholder but don’t require a share capital.

 Once you decide upon the company type you want, you have to work through the legal establishment process.
 You must:

 - Approve your company name with the Company Registrar.

 - Publish your articles of association in a local paper.

 - Obtain a tax ID from National Integrated Service for the Administration of Customs, Duties, and Taxes.